redpesk-common/canbus-binding/README.md

 ./build.sh
 ```

-This will build both projects under build directory for each of them.
+This will build both projects under build directory for each of them with default configuration.

 # Generate documentation